-The choice of where a child receives their education is one of the biggest decisions parents make.
-Not only should your child’s school provide excellence in academics, but it should also equip them for life in college and beyond.
+The choice of where children receive his or her education is one of the biggest decisions parents make.
+Not only should your children’s school provide excellence in academics, but it also should equip him or her for life in college and beyond.
 Briarcrest Christian School, a co-educational, college-preparatory school, strives to provide that experience for its students by instilling the pursuit of excellence in academics, athletics and fine arts, all through the lens of a Christian worldview.
 This approach, which sets Briarcrest apart, encourages students to have a broader impact on their community while pursuing excellence in all aspects of their lives.

 “We promote Christ-honoring relationships among our students by modeling respect, compassion, and discernment,” explains Briarcrest Marketing and Communications Director Beth Rooks.
 “Our faculty is intentional in discipling our students and investing in their leadership abilities and their lives.”